Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/troubleshooting/sample-ratio-mismatch.md

 Is the SRM only on a certain segment of users?
 For example, filter by [country, OS version, app version, platform](https://help.amplitude.com/hc/en-us/articles/215562387-User-property-definitions)

-Debugging a SRM is similar to debugging general software: you need to find out which specific users were affected.
+To troubleshoot this kind of problem, find out which specific users were affected.
 Ask questions like:

 - Did an instrumentation bug get pushed to an app version a subset of users have?
 - Did a change get pushed that only affects users in a certain country?